priyankark/CodeAir/README.md

 Please ensure your code adheres to the existing style and passes all tests.

 For major changes, please open an issue first to discuss the proposed changes.

+## Support
+- Please raise issues on the associated GitHub repo for triaging.
+- For urgent requests, you may email the developer at priyankar.kumar98@gmail.com

 Thank you for using CodeAir - happy coding!